SteveDunn/MonoGame/CONTRIBUTING.md

 Once we are satisfied that your changes are good for MonoGame it will be merged.

-## Basic Guidelines
+## Quick Guidelines

-Here are a few rules and suggestions to remember when contributing to MonoGame:
+Here are a few simple rules and suggestions to remember when contributing to MonoGame:

-* **NEVER** commit code that you didn't personally write.
+* :bangbang: **NEVER** commit code that you didn't personally write.
-* **NEVER** use decompiler tools to steal code implementations and submit them as your own work.
+* :bangbang: **NEVER** use decompiler tools to steal code and submit them as your own work.
 * **PLEASE** try keep your PRs focused on a single topic and of a reasonable size or we may ask you to break it up.
 * **DO NOT** surprise us with new APIs or big new features.
 Open an issue to discuss your ideas first.
 * **DO NOT** reorder type members as it makes it very difficult to compare code changes in a PR.